Garden State Parkway: 1940s–1950s

-Plans for the Garden State Parkway date back to 1942, where it would have connected to the Palisades Interstate Parkway in Fort Lee.
+Plans for the Garden State Parkway date back to late 1941, in which a series of interconnected, individually named parkways throughout eastern New Jersey were proposed.
+The first of these was the Palisades Parkway, which was to enter the state from Rockland County, New York in the northeastern corner of New Jersey and end in Fort Lee near the George Washington Bridge.
+The road would then turn west and become the Pleasant Valley Parkway, which would run to the south of Paterson and head south from there.
+Eventually, the road would become Shore Parkway, which was to run along the coastline to just north of Atlantic City.
+From here, the parkway would continue south as the Cape May Extension.

 Following World War II, traffic increased substantially on highways along the New Jersey coast.
 Due to the high traffic volume and presence of numerous traffic lights, it took motorists over three hours to travel between Paterson and Atlantic City.
-In 1946, plans were changed to construct a high-speed parkway to provide a bypass of Route 4, which, prior to 1953, ran from Cape May north to the George Washington Bridge by way of Paterson, largely following present-day U.S. Route 1, U.S. Route 9, and Route 35.
+In 1946, plans were changed to construct a high-speed parkway to provide a bypass of Route 4, which, prior to 1953, ran from Cape May north to the George Washington Bridge by way of Paterson, largely following present-day US 1, US 9, and Route 35.
 This highway would be constructed using state funds and be known as the Route 4 Parkway.
 Construction began in 1947, and the first section to open ran from Route 27 north to Cranford and opened on June 29, 1950.